Ensemble forecasts in reproducing kernel Hilbert space family: Application to ensemble methods

 We can see that despite extremely sparse measurements, a single observation already provides a fairly good estimation, together with forward and backward in time forecasts based only on the estimated linear combination of the ensemble members (i.e. without any simulation).
 As expected, a time-series of swaths improves further the performances.

 In figure~\ref{fig:errors-2}, the average of the errors obtained over all $100$ members of the test ensemble are plotted.

 As a reference, the best possible reconstruction with respect to the $L^2$ norm with constant in time linear coefficients $\bm{\beta}$ is shown, as well as the estimation by the ensemble average.
 The error performed with the time-series of satellite observations is almost optimal in terms of average and standard deviation.
 We note that for the second test-case, near the observation time, the error is lower than the one obtained for the whole time-series.
 Compared to the time series of observations it may be interpreted as an over-fitting at the observation time since only a single observation is used to infer the ensemble members' coefficients.
-As expected, this error grows, but reasonably, as the estimation is propagated forward and backward in time.
+As expected, this error grows, but reasonably, as the estimation is propagated forward and backward in time. \AD{As a final remark, let us emphasize that considering time series of the sparse observables (in space and time) such as the satellite swaths considered in this study, which constitute typical altimetric observations of the ocean surface, would require an extremely long series to reconstruct the Koopman eigenpairs (see \cite{Zhen-et-al-2022}) at the scale of a large basin such as the North Atlantic basin.
+For geophysical flows this can be highly problematic in the nowadays state of the fast climate change we are observing.
+The proposed technique, based on an ensemble of realizations instead of time series, constitutes a promising alternative to face these difficulties.
+We assessed here the technique with an idealistic dynamics model and more realistic models need to be tested.
+This will be the subject of future works.}